Learn how to configure generic SAML SSO connections

 - Optional Sign-Out URL: This is the SLO URL (Single Logout URL) for your identity provider.
 SLO allows Kandji to automatically sign users out of your identity provider when they sign out of Kandji.
 Ensure you only fill in this URL if your identity provider supports SLO and it is configured to support SLO specifically with Kandji.

-- Signing Certificate: Paste the contents of the signing certificate from your identity provider.
+- Signing Certificate: Paste the contents of the signing certificate, in X.509 PEM format, from your identity provider.
 This certificate is used to evaluate the validity of an incoming SAML claim.
 Paste the full contents of the certificate, including the BEGIN CERTIFICATE and END CERTIFICATE header/footer.

 - User ID Attribute: Specify the attribute within the SAML claim that should attempt to match against an existing administrator.
 Typically this will be the NAME ID URI (example below) as long as your identity provider is configured to send the user's email for the NAME ID value.
 Otherwise, match against any additional custom attribute that you intend on sending within the claim.